 For example, consider Stop Soldier Suicide, the organization cited in the introduction for raising $2 million+ via Facebook Fundraising.
 This organization directly mentions Facebook fundraising on its website, informing potential donors that they’re proud to participate in the program.
 Further, they legitimize these fundraisers by sharing information with donors— such as how 100% of the gift goes directly to their organization.

-In addition to your website, consider spreading the word about Facebook birthday fundraisers across:
+In addition to your website, consider spreading the word about Facebook birthday challenges across: